-All staff will receive the yearly interim Child Protection and Safeguarding update from the College DSL at the beginning of each academic year (or when they join mid-year), as well as a three-yearly longer update of any changes within Child Protection and Safeguarding nationally and locally, often delivered by an external Safeguarding expert.
+• All staff will receive the yearly interim Child Protection and Safeguarding update from the College DSL at the beginning of each academic year (or when they join mid-year), as well as a three-yearly longer update of any changes within Child Protection and Safeguarding nationally and locally, in line with advice from Gloucestershire Safeguarding Children Partnership.
 Training will include online safety and harmful sexual behaviours (including child-on-child sexual violence and harassment).
-It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help.
+It will also include Prevent awareness training to equip staff to understand the factors that lead people to support terrorist ideologies or engage in terrorist related activity, be able to recognise susceptibility to terrorism and be aware of what action to take in response, including the College's internal Prevent arrangements.